 KYC for Crypto

-Cryptocurrency have been increasing in popularity over the last few years.
+Cryptocurrency has been increasing in popularity over the last few years.
 This and the growing risk of terrorist financing and money laundering are the reasons why crypto platforms are now regulated as financial institutions.
 As we previously learned, all financial institutions need to comply with KYC & AML regulations and therefore integrate processes accordingly.

-KYC for crypto platforms is mainly used to identify and confirm users’ and customers’ personal information to verify age, identity and address.
+KYC for crypto platforms is mainly used to identify and confirm users’ and customers’ personal information to verify age, identity, and address.
 The main goal is to determine the probability of customers posing money laundering risks.

 This has been causing frustrations for customers of crypto platforms, as the original idea of crypto exchange was to trade anonymously.
 Yet, regulators are pressuring crypto firms to introduce KYC measures to have more control over customers and cryptocurrency transactions.